Last Updated: Nov 18, 2024 Views: 9395

 • Some of the library's databases allow users to limit search results to articles that are published in peer-reviewed and/or scholarly journals.

-• This will go a long way towards helping to narrow down your results and find scholarly articles but can be imperfect, so you should always still evaluate articles you find to ensure that they are considered scholarly.
+• This will help you narrow down your results and find scholarly articles, but it can be imperfect, so you should always still evaluate articles you find to ensure that they are considered scholarly.

 About FAQs